layrjs/layr/docs/introduction/web-app.md

 	<img src="https://liaison-blog.s3.dualstack.us-west-2.amazonaws.com/images/guestbook-screen-2.png" alt="Screenshot of the guestbook app with one message" style="width: 100%; margin-top: .5rem">
 </p>

-Just to make sure that your message was persisted into the backend, refresh the browser, and you should see that your message is indeed still there.
+Just to make sure that your message is stored into the backend, refresh the browser, and you should see that your message is indeed still there.

 #### Making Sense of the Frontend

 The frontend is made of two components:

 - `Message` inherits from the backend's `Message` component thanks to the cross-layer component inheritance ability.
-- `Guestbook` defines a [`Component`](https://liaison.dev/docs/v1/reference/component) that is unique to the frontend.
+- `Guestbook` defines a new [`Component`](https://liaison.dev/docs/v1/reference/component).

 ##### `Message` Component